fogus/spiel/pyramidenspiel/gorgias/README.markdown

 Debating
 --------

 The results of the dice describe five groups of pyramids that will be aligned with the opponent's five groups.
 Any individual group will consist of a single pyramid or two pyramids.
+The pyramid in a group of one can be arranged with its point facing the opposing group or its bottom facing.
+When the point of the pyramid faces the opponent's group it projects the value of its pips.
+When it faces away from the opponent's group it absorbs the value of its pips.

-Before a debate begins the players place a sheild between their play areas and secretly arrange their arguments in a row of five.
+Before a debate begins the players place a shield between their play areas and secretly arrange their groups in a row.
 Once arranged the players reveal their layouts and calculate the argument resolutions.

 For example: